IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 Auto Shutdown

 Another safety feature of the hob is auto shutdown.
 This occurs whenever you forget to switch off a cooking zone.
-The default shutdown times as below table:
+The default shutdown times are as per the table below:

 Power level123456789